 In any case where the child has been absent from school for more than 10 days, the social worker should liaise with the school, the child, residential staff/carers and any other relevant person to address:

-Where a school has concerns about a Looked After child's behaviour, the VSH should be informed and, where necessary, involved at the earliest opportunity.
+Where a school has concerns about a the behaviour of a child who is Looked After or Previously Looked After, the VSH should be informed and, where necessary, involved at the earliest opportunity.
 This is to enable the VSH, working with others, to:

-Where a looked after child is excluded from school, the child's social worker must inform the child's independent reviewing officer.
+Where a Looked After Child is excluded from school, the child's social worker must inform the child's Independent Reviewing Officer.

-Headteachers should, as far as possible, avoid excluding any looked-after child.
-Exclusion from school should be a last resort for children who are looked after, therefore it is important to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.
+Looked After and Previously Looked After Children have disproportionately high rates of exclusion and are particularly vulnerable to the impacts of exclusions.
+Headteachers should, as far as possible, avoid excluding Looked After and Previously Looked After Children.
+Exclusion from school should be a last resort and it is important therefore to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.

-Where a child is excluded from school for a fixed period, the school will provide work for the child for the first five days of the exclusion.
+Where a child is excluded from school for a fixed period, the school will provide work for the child for the first 5 days of the exclusion.
 The social worker must liaise with the residential staff/carers about suitable arrangements for supervising the child doing the schoolwork during the day and ensuring the child does not go out during school hours.
-With effect from the sixth day the school should provide a place for the child to be educated.
+With effect from the 6th day the school should provide a place for the child to be educated.

 The school will communicate the reasons for the exclusion to the residential staff/carer and the social worker.
 Whoever is the most appropriate one to do so will discuss this with the child.
 The social worker should inform the parents, if appropriate.